 You should take the LSAT as early as possible before law school application deadlines.
 In recent years, many law schools have requested that applicants take the test by December for admission in the following fall’s entering class.
 If you think you may want to repeat the test after getting your initial score, plan to take the LSAT first in either June or October.
 This will give you time to access your score on your LSAC.org account and register for the test again in December.

-The LSAT is administered at various locations throughout the world.
+The LSAT is administered at various locations throughout the world, but not in Greece.
 There are established test centers at undergraduate schools, law schools, military bases, embassies, and educational centers.
 The LSAT is not administered at every test center on all testing dates, and there is limited center availability for each test administration.
 Test centers are open to every registered candidate regardless of race, color, creed, or national origin.
 If it is impossible for you to travel to an established test center and you are located more than 100 miles (160 km) from an open center, you may request that LSAC establish a nonpublished test center.

 Real LSAT questions are written by people with backgrounds in philosophy.
 As a result, the questions are written with a degree of tightness that is extremely difficult to match.
 Real questions are heavily-vetted before test-takers even see them.
 They’re also administered as part of the exam’s experimental section before they are administered as scored questions.
 They’re simply held to a higher standard than those written for the typical retail prep book.